We are doing science for policy

 The JRC has over 200 operational cooperation agreements and is an active player in the global arena, gathering partners working on a diverse range of scientific fields worldwide.
 These agreements allow sharing of infrastructure, laboratory equipment, data materials as well as transferring knowledge.
-It is through cooperation that the JRC can fully play its role as the Commission's in-house science service.
+It is through cooperation that the JRC can fully play its role as the European Commission's science and knowledge service.
 The majority of these agreements are bilateral agreements with public and private research organisations, universities and national and international bodies.

 Some agreements have a more political profile, for example agreements signed with regional authorities to foster cooperation between the JRC and local organisations, universities and companies.
 In this respect, JRC has signed agreements for cooperation with the regional authorities of some its sites' locations: Regione Lombardia, Baden-Württemberg, and Andalusia.